Icebreaker352/Icesmasher/README.md

 # Icesmasher

-It's literally just a website
+It's a website that has all my stuff